DavidKRichter/dsc-real-estate-investment/README.md

 1. The universal model, with one set of SARIMA features selected for their performance on twenty different zipcodes
 2. The custom model, with a separate set of SARIMA features for each zipcodes
-3. An simple averaging method, which predicts ROI as the average of the value predicted by the Universal Model and the value predicted by the zipcode's custom model
+3. A simple averaging method, which predicts ROI as the average of the value predicted by the Universal Model and the value predicted by the zipcode's custom model

 ### Evaluating the three models